 At its core level, the reason that you feel annoyed when you have anxiety is pretty simple - anxiety is annoying.
 It's something that nags at you each and every day, controlling your thoughts and placing you on edge.
 There's a reason that anxiety can cause annoyance and anger - you're essentially living a life bombarded with thoughts and emotions that become harder and harder to handle.

-You can find out the severity of your anxiety and how to cure it with my free anxiety test.
-But the key thing to remember is that being annoyed isn't exactly something that you can just get rid of.
+The key thing to remember is that being annoyed isn't exactly something that you can just get rid of.
 Part of it is going to be present when you are forced to deal with stressful issues each and every day.

 - General "On Edge" Feeling - Anxiety itself can create annoyance in some ways simply because anxiety is the preparation of your body for danger.
 Your body is actually primed to be on edge, ready to flee or fight a predator.
 When you're at that high a level of energy, other people and things become a distraction/inconvenience.
 You're essentially responding to these feelings the way you would if you were trying to avoid danger and something else was happening on the side to distract you.